weizhou0/SAIGE-QTL-doc/docs/Installation_conda.md

 1. Create a conda environment using

-     * conda environment file is in the SAIGE folder: ./conda_env/environment-RSAIGE.yml
+     * conda environment file is in the folder: ./conda_env/environment-RSAIGE.yml

      * After downloading environment-RSAIGE.yml, run following command